 The SIMDR register is used to store the data being transmitted and received.
-The same register is used by both the SPI and I2C functions.
+The same register is used by both the SPI and IC functions.
 Before the microcontroller writes data to the SPI bus, the actual data to be transmitted must be placed in the SIMDR register.
 After the data is received from the SPI bus, the microcontroller can read it from the SIMDR register.
 Any transmission or reception of data from the SPI bus must be made via the SIMDR register.

 Bit 7 6 5 4 3 2 1 0

 Label SD7 SD6 SD5 SD4 SD3 SD2 SD1 SD0

 R/W R/W R/W R/W R/W R/W R/W R/W R/W

+POR Х Х Х Х Х Х Х Х

 There are also two control registers for the SPI interface, SIMCTL0 and SIMCTL2.
 Note that the SIMCTL2 register also has the name SIMAR which is used by the I2C function.
 The SIMCTL1 register is not used by the SPI function, only by the I2C function.
 Register SIMCTL0 is used to control the enable/disable function and to set the data transmission clock frequency.
-Register SIMCTL2 is used for other control functions such as LSB/MSB selection, write collision flag etc. The SIMIDLE bit in the CLKMOD register is used to select if the SIM continues running when the device is in the IDLE mode.
-Setting the bit high allows the SIM to maintain operation when the device is in the Idle mode.
-Clearing the bit to zero disables any SIM operations when in the Idle mode.
+Although not connected with the SPI function, the SIMCTL0 register is also used to control the Peripheral Clock prescaler.
+Register SIMCTL2 is used for other control functions such as LSB/MSB selection, write collision flag etc.